hemanthgadarla/Java/Readme.md

 Ping_Median
 Write a java function that will ping any host ( given as input ) and computes the median of the time taken to ping.
 Use the system ping utility, do not use any deprecated methods.

+Error Handling(Java_Assignment_8)
+Create three new types of exceptions.
+Write a class with a method that throws all three.
+In main( ), call the method but only use a single catch clause that will catch all three types of exceptions.
+Add a finally clause and verify that your finally clause is executed, even if a NullPointerException is thrown.